cncf/wg-serverless/proposals/README.md

 ### Orchestration / Workflows / Chaining

+The way functions are orchestrated, workflows are built and chaining functions were deemed to be not in scope for CloudEvents, but maybe in scope for the Serverless working group.

+There are issues such as the [correlation id](https://github.com/cloudevents/spec/pull/128), [event history/ chaining](https://github.com/cloudevents/spec/issues/204), [event nesting](https://github.com/cloudevents/spec/issues/72) and concerns regarding encryption/ signed content/ integrity that do need this to be defined.
+There are increasing number of question regarding who is allowed to modify a CloudEvent, how an event is forwarded and so on.

+Having a field in CloudEvents that is to be used for say correlation, but no clear specification for who uses that field and what that field contains is not ideal.

 ### Function Signatures

 There are multiple providers that have different ways to handle functions.
 Using multiple providers, switching providers and developing functions would be significantly better experiences if there was a common structure for function signatures.